Functional Methods: Assessments & Treatments

 There are many varieties of Functional Methods.
 The most commonly practiced variations are Unwinding and Functional-Indirect.
 While these two low-force yet powerful treatment methods allow the practitioner to accomplish a great deal, skill in the full scope of functional methods dramatically increases the number of keys on a practitioners ring to unlock well-being for a wide range of client situations.
 I invite you to pick up those keys one at a time over the course of a year.

-For 2018 this course is offered in 4 modules and will teach twenty distinct functional methods, with as many sub-variations and sixteen assessment methods.
+This course is offered in 4 modules and will teach twenty distinct treatment methods, with many sub-variations and seventeen assessment methods.
 How to use each treatment method on a range of tissue types will be presented.

 In the uniqueness and complexity of our clients/patients, each functional method provides another potential avenue to normalize tight or lax tissue in the body.
 Developing skill in all the varieties will give you a large tool kit with which to address a wide range of situations for your clients/patients.
 Each method is powerful in itself; some can be combined to give more variations and stronger effects.
 Learning all the methods and how they relate to each other will give you a much fuller understanding of how the body changes with functional methods.
 You will then be able to mix and match techniques to address a wide range of situations.
 Along with treatment strategies good assessment skills are essential.
 See below the full list of assessment and treatment offered in this course.